Milwaukee Mitchell International Airport

 - Valid Driver’s License at time of application with the ability to obtain a Wisconsin driver’s license within six (6) months of hire and maintain throughout employment.

-- Ability to lift, carry, push and pull up to 25lbs on an occasional basis.
+- Ability to lift, carry, push and pull up to 30lbs on a regular basis.

 Must undergo a criminal history background check to maintain security clearance for unescorted access to secured areas of the airport.